lenra-io/website/README.md

 docker run --rm -it -p 8080:8080 lenra/website
 ```

-Or you run it with NodeJS:
+Or you can run it with NodeJS:
 ```console
 npm i
 npm start